nrsyed/youtube-audio-matcher/README.md

 <img src="docs/img/yam_diagram.png" />

 Any number of YouTube channel/user URLs and local files/directories can be provided as input.
-An webscraping coroutine (the "get video metadata from page source" block in the diagram) gets (via [Selenium](https://github.com/SeleniumHQ/selenium/)) and parses (via [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/))
+A webscraping coroutine (the "get video metadata from page source" block in the diagram) gets (via [Selenium](https://github.com/SeleniumHQ/selenium/)) and parses (via [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/))